Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Conclusions

 In our idealized simulations, we focused on a cold stream situated at the virial radius of a $10^{12}, \rm M_{\sun}$ halo at a redshift of $z=2$.
 We consider a stream of radius $R_{\stream} = 1\, \kpc$ and an initial magnetic field defined by the ratio of thermal pressure over magnetic pressure $\beta = 10^5$.
 We summarise our findings in a schematic illustration in Fig.~\ref{fig:manga}.

-\paragraph*{Cold streams regimes:} By including thermal conduction, the behaviour of the stream can be categorized into three regimes (see Sec.~\ref{sec2:timescale_comp}), depending roughly on the ratio $\xi=t_{\rm{cool}}/t_{\rm{sh}}$.
+\paragraph*{Cold streams regimes:} By including thermal conduction, the behaviour of the stream can be categorized into three regimes (see Sec.~\ref{sec2:timescale_comp}), depending roughly on the ratio $\xi=t_{\rm{cool}}/t_{\rm{sh}}$, with $t_{\rm{cool}}$ the cooling time defined from the mixing layer (Equation~\ref{eq:rad2}), and $t_{\rm sh}$ the shearing time (Equation~\ref{eq:t_sh}).

-(1) The Diffusing Stream regime ($\xi > 8$) corresponds to the thinnest and/or diffuse cold streams in Fig.~\ref{fig:manga}.
+(1) The {\it diffusing stream} regime ($\xi > 8$) corresponds to the thinnest and/or diffuse cold streams in Fig.~\ref{fig:manga}.
 In this regime, thermal conduction dominates over other processes, impeding the growth of KHI and causing the stream to diffuse within the CGM.
-A faster stream can however significantly reduce the efficiency of the thermal conduction while still stabilizing it against KHI.
+A faster stream can however significantly reduce the efficiency of the thermal conduction while still stabilizing it against KHI, allowing it to potentially reach the central galaxy.

-(2) In the Intermediate regime ($8>\xi>0.3$), radiative cooling can overcome thermal conduction within the stream, but not in the mixing layer, which continuously diffuses in the CGM.
+(2) In the {\it intermediate} regime ($8>\xi>0.3$), radiative cooling can overcome thermal conduction within the stream, but not in the mixing layer, which continuously diffuses in the CGM.

-(3) The Condensing Stream regime ($\xi<0.3$) involves dense and/or thick cold streams as shown in Fig.~\ref{fig:manga}.
+(3) The {\it condensing stream} regime ($\xi<0.3$) involves dense and/or thick cold streams as shown in Fig.~\ref{fig:manga}.
 In this scenario, cooling is highly efficient, leading to the condensation of CGM gas on to the stream.
-The key distinction from the hydrodynamic (HD) case in the Condensing Stream regime is that the stream becomes magnetized upon reaching the central galaxy.
+The key distinction from the hydrodynamic (HD) case in the {\it condensing stream} regime is that the stream becomes magnetized upon reaching the central galaxy.